 - Reviewing the proposed annual school budget with particular attention to evaluating the effectiveness of the budget of the preceding year together with demonstrated needs, and making a final budget recommendation to the Pastor and the Principal which will include but not be limited to recommendations on tuition and registration fees;

-- Participating in Catholic Schools Week and the Annual St. Monica Phone-a-thon; and
+- Participating in Catholic Schools Week, Auction, and Annual Fund Efforts; and

 SCHOOL COMMISSION ELIGIBILITY